ToshioCP/Gtk4-tutorial/gfm/author_guide.md

 For internal links, use root-relative or relative URLs to ensure portability.
 When writing root-relative URLs in `.src.md` files, treat the `src` directory as the site root.
-The Ruby script automatically adjusts these paths to point to the appropriate locations during the conversion.
+The Ruby script automatically adjusts these paths to refer to the appropriate locations during the conversion.

 We recommend using root-relative links for image files, though relative links also work.